Ebrahim-Ramadan/md-compiler/README.md

 steps on my mind when creating this markdown compiler:
-1) The first step is to read the input and break it down into tokens.
+1) the first step is to read the input and break it down into tokens.
 Tokens can represent headers, links, bold text, and other md elements. anyawya this would be a nice project structure to startw tih:
 ```
 /md-compiler